seibelj/iCryptoNode/README.md

-# iCryptoNode - Monero Raspberry Pi Cryptocurrency Node Management Software
+# iCryptoNode - Bitcoin and Monero Raspberry Pi Cryptocurrency Node Management Software

 [iCryptoNode](https://icryptonode.com/) is an open source software project to manage blockchain daemons, specifically for single-board computers like Raspberry Pi.
 It aims to be blockchain agnostic by standardizing interfaces.

-For now, we are only supporting [Monero](https://getmonero.org/).
+For now, we are only supporting [Bitcoin](https://bitcoin.org/) and [Monero](https://getmonero.org/).

 Anyone can use or build this software.
 Development is sponsored by [iCryptoNode.com](https://icryptonode.com/) which sells hardware pre-installed and configured with iCryptoNode and blockchain software.

 ## Features

  - Blockchains:
+   - Bitcoin
    - Monero
    - *More coming soon*
  - Privacy & Security